Nonresident Senior Fellow, Atlantic Council

 Read Full Bio

 June 19, 2014The National quotes Rafik Hariri Center Senior Fellow Richard LeBaron on President Obama's decision to send 300 advisers to Iraq:

-Full BioRichard LeBaron is a resident senior fellow with the Rafik Hariri Center for the Middle East with a special focus on the Gulf region.
+Full BioRichard LeBaron is a Nonresident Senior Fellow with the Rafik Hariri Center for the Middle East with a special focus on the Gulf region.